rotanov/fefu-mmorpg-protocol/README.md

 ### Testing

+There are a number of request messages available only when server is in the testing stage.
+Such messages are marked with "Testing stage only."
+If such a message to be sent while testing stage is not active, server MUST respond with `"result": "badAction"`.

 #### Start Testing

 This request MUST be sent each time at the beginning of testing stage.
+Once this message is responded with `"result": "ok"`, it is valid to state that testing stage is now active.

 ##### Request

     action: startTesting

+#### Stop Testing

+Testing stage only.

+Each testing stage MUST be closed with this request.
+Once responded with `"result": "ok"` it is valid to state that server is no more in the testing stage.

+##### Request

+    action: stopTesting

 #### Set Up Constants

+Testing stage only.

 Upload a set of constants for a server to immediately set up.
 There is a reference set of constants for the purposes of cross server testing: